-- The most recent version of statutory government guidance for schools and colleges 'Keeping Children Safe in Education' and - Advice published by the Bedford Borough Council Safeguarding Children Board.
+• The most recent version of statutory government guidance for schools and colleges 'Keeping Children Safe in Education'

 Staff and volunteers who supervise regulated activities, or have regular access to young people or vulnerable adults, must undergo an enhanced DBS check as part of their recruitment process.
 Regulated activity is work of a specified nature that involves close and unsupervised contact with children which occurs frequently, regularly or intensively in a specified place.